Meet the Judges – StandUp Champion Awards 2018

 Alexis has a long history of volunteering with Surrey Special Needs Ski & Outdoor Learning and fundraises to support the Albert Kennedy Trust.
 He has also shared his own experiences of homophobic bullying as part of the Australian Rainbow Laces campaign.

-Laura is the Deputy Chief Executive of Volunteering Matters, a national charity that transforms communities and individuals through the power of volunteer-led solutions.
+Laura has recently taken the role of Interim Director of Fundraising and Communications at Carers UK.
+Before that, Laura was the Deputy Chief Executive of Volunteering Matters, a national charity that transforms communities and individuals through the power of volunteer-led solutions.

 Prior to joining Volunteering Matters, Laura was Deputy Chief Executive at Stonewall, the gay equality charity.